shekhar2010us/kubernetes_teach_git/ex4/scaling_rolling.md

 Check the deployments and pods
 ```
-$ kubectl get po,deploy,svc -o wide
+kubectl get po,deploy,svc -o wide
 ```

 ## Scale on an existing deployment

 Scale the deployment created in last step and see the effect on the number of pods, rs, and deployment
 ```
-$ kubectl scale deploy helloworld-all-deployment --replicas=4
+kubectl scale deploy helloworld-all-deployment --replicas=4
-Check the scaling in "describe", at the bottom in the "Events" section, you will see that it's scaled from 1 to 4
+#Check the scaling in "describe", at the bottom in the "Events" section, you will see that it's scaled from 1 to 4
-$ kubectl describe deploy helloworld-all-deployment
+kubectl describe deploy helloworld-all-deployment
 ```

 ## Use Auto-Scaling on an existing deployment